Sam-Shuman/Senior-Design---Virtual-Twinning/README.md

-**9/4/2025 meeting:
+**9/4/2025 meeting:**
-**1. Created a paragraph for a general plan and why we are doing this project
+1. Created a paragraph for a general plan and why we are doing this project
 2. Created github repository for organization and planning

 Going Forward: